yasarsid/offscreenCanvasRender/README.md

 - **offscreen.js**: Manages Web Workers and coordinates offscreen canvas rendering.
 - **offscreenWorker.js**: The Web Worker implementation that receives and renders to OffscreenCanvas.
 - **index.js**: Placeholder file (previously used for FPS tracking).
+- **server.js**: Node.js/Express server for serving the application.

 ## How It Works